 Permits & Waivers

-Please be advised that BC Parks collect camping fees and require permits for commercial operators and institutions in Desolation Sound Marine Park (as well as Crown Land use outside the park) and that you will be responsible for ensuring that you have any permits you may be required to posses (and fees you need to pay for the use of the Marine Park sites).
+Please be advised that BC Parks collect camping fees and require permits for commercial operators and institutions in Desolation Sound Marine Park (as well as Crown Land use outside the park) and that if you are running a self-guided trip you will be responsible for ensuring that you have any permits you may be required to posses (and fees you need to pay for the use of the Marine Park sites).

 For BC Parks, follow this link and read the information provided to see whether your group will need a Park Use Permit in addition to paying the backcountry camping fees for camping in Park sites.